LyeosMaouli/lm-video-subtitler/README.md

 1. **FFmpeg not found**
    - Ensure FFmpeg is installed and in your system PATH
    - Test with `ffmpeg -version` in command prompt
+   - On Windows, make sure you've added the `bin` folder to PATH, not the main folder
+   - Restart your terminal/command prompt after adding to PATH

 2. **LARA MCP Server connection failed**
    - Check your `.env` file configuration